-This 90,000-SF hospital includes an emergency department; diagnostic imaging; three operating rooms; two gastrointestinal rooms; 25 patient beds; two labor, delivery, and recovery rooms; a cafeteria; administrative space; and an 8,000-SF cold shell for build-out of 13 future patient beds.
-It is the first LEED-Certified hospital in Washington State.
+This 90,000 square foot hospital includes an emergency department; diagnostic imaging; three operating rooms; two gastrointestinal rooms; 25 patient beds; two labor, delivery, and recovery rooms; a cafeteria; administrative space; and an 8,000 square foot cold shell for build-out of 13 future patient beds.
+It is the first LEED-certified hospital in Washington State.

 The project included installation of four Fanwall air-handling units and a VAV air-distribution system; a Phoenix Theris System for controlling room climate and pressurization; and two 200-ton air-cooled chillers for generating chilled water and three condensing boilers providing heat for hot water.

-Auburn provided plumbing and piping for the new 45,000-SF medical office building.
-The three story, concrete-tilt-up building houses rooftop equipment and a VAV unit on each floor.
-Also included in the project was a new 105,000 SF, four-level parking structure with over 310 stalls
+Auburn provided plumbing and piping for the new 45,000 square foot medical office building.
+The three-story, concrete-tilt-up building houses rooftop equipment and a VAV unit on each floor.
+Also included in the project was a new 105,000 square foot, four-level parking structure with over 310 stalls.

-The Moore Center project provided the Auburn team with some challenges as the original building was permitted for office space and the project required a residential treatment facility.
+The Moore Center project provided the Auburn team with some challenges as the original building was permitted for office space, and the project required a residential treatment facility.
 For the space to meet the new requirements of occupancy, the fire and smoke systems were completely redesigned by the Auburn engineering team and installed within a short amount of time to meet a very aggressive schedule.
-Auburn’s CAD department used their state-of-the-art 3D scanner to get an accurate model for the existing building.
-The Auburn team faced some permitting challenges, but despite these issues, Auburn was able to complete this complex, fast-paced, full-mechanical project on schedule.
+Auburn’s CAD department used its state-of-the-art 3D scanner to get an accurate model for the existing building.
+Auburn was able to complete this complex, fast-paced, full-mechanical project on schedule.

-The Highline Medical Center Pharmacy project was a complete remodel of 2015 SF of the existing building.
+The Highline Medical Center Pharmacy project was a complete remodel of 2015 square feet of the existing building.
 Auburn’s scope of work included installation of air-handling units, exhaust fans, ductwork, new plumbing, water hydronics, controls, and balancing.